About Cholera

 Leadership and coordination

-To build strong preparedness and response strategies
+To build and implement strong preparedness and response interventions

 Water, sanitation and hygiene (WASH)